History of Nate Burleson in Timeline

 In 2019, Nate Burleson became a New York correspondent for the entertainment news program Extra.

-In 2021, Nate Burleson expanded his work with CBS, becoming the color commentator for the NFL Wild Card game airing on Nickelodeon and hosting the first season of The Challenge: All Stars reunion show on Paramount+.
-He became a co-anchor for CBS Mornings.
+In 2021, Nate Burleson expanded his work with CBS as the color commentator for the NFL Wild Card game airing on Nickelodeon and as host for the first season of The Challenge: All Stars reunion show on Paramount+.

 In 2021, Nate Burleson won a Sports Emmy Award for Outstanding Studio Analyst.